 Depending on my mood, you might also find me obsessing over Mirai Connection by ЯeaL or It’s a Popular Song by fhána.

-- My favorite season is winter.
+- My favorite season is winter (from June to September).
 In fact, my adventures and fantasies with crushes are usually set in the cold and foggy months in the city.

 - I’m terrible at tasting and receiving food.
 In fact, I would also appreciate it if you would never invite me to eat.